boyserk84/nateserk_tinycup/README.md

 Current Version
 ===
+Version 1.0.1p4 Updated 05/06/2017
+* Fixed the issue with Facebook social share showing a debug text.
+* Fixed the issue with social link not being removed although url value is empty.
+* Added the first version of modal-dialog shortcode.

 Version 1.0.1p3 Updated 03/25/2017
 * Facebook social sharing options for each post.
 * Added rename options in a shell script `zip_theme.sh`